matheastevens/Live-disaster-predictions-through-tweets/README.md

 ### Mapping

 Using the Google Maps API free-trial, the locations of disaster mentions can be plotted on an interactive Google map.
 In a productionized environment with a paid version of the Google maps API, the map would be updated in real time as well.
+Below is a screenshow of a sample output with all tweet locations shown.
+The productionized version would open in a web browser ans only show the locations for tweets tagged as disaster related.

 <img src="/assets/Google_maps.png"/>

+For more information about this project, do not hesitate to get in touch.